 genetic diversity, i.e. number of populations using the nearshore habitats based on genetic stock identification.

 Presently the San Juan Islands do not have the funding or the capacity to monitor all of these indicators.
 The indicator which the San Juans have been able to assess most recently is the genetic stock identification results.
 With appropriate resources it could be possible to detect changes over time for the VSP parameters.
 However, even without the current ability to assess all of these indicators there is certainly still value in this project to protect high priority nearshore rearing habitat in a location correlated with presence and abundance of juvenile Chinook usage in the San Juans.
+The high priority Speiden Island-Stuart Island Landscape Region is surrounded by highest priority landscape regions of Waldron Island/President Channel and Haro Strait NE, so additional fish sampling may, in fact, document higher fish use than previously assumed.
+Furthermore, multiple small pocket beaches, a high priority shoreform, are found on the Property and sampling for forage fish spawning is planned.

 Without the acquisition of a shoreline Conservation Easement, the property would be vulnerable to the additional development of up to ten desirable home sites and the potential for accompanying shoreline structures such as docks and armoring, alteration of natural drainage patterns, degradation of water quality, and removal of marine riparian vegetation which would impact the shoreline and embayment of Reid Harbor.
 The shoreline is vulnerable to development because it is common for shoreline owners, especially in the San Juan Islands, to heavily modify the landscape, for example replacing forest with lawn and creating extensive impermeable surface areas such as large homes, extensive outbuildings, arenas, barns and recreation courts.